LordNebbs/BootcampModule3/README.md

         total_votes = total_votes + 1

-We then sorted each vote based on the county that provided it
+We then sorted each vote based on the county that provided it, calculate the percentages and format it so it was easily understood.

         for county_name in county_votes:
         # Retrieve the county vote count (new variable).